zbb88888/zbb88888/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on kube-ovn...
+- 🔭 I’m currently working on kube-ovn
-- 🌱 I’m currently learning dpdk...
+- 🌱 I’m currently learning dpdk
-- 👯 I’m looking to collaborate on dpvs...
+- 👯 I’m looking to collaborate on dpvs
-- 🤔 I’m looking for help with dpvs...
+- 🤔 I’m looking for help with dpvs
-- 💬 Ask me about kube-ovn...
+- 💬 Ask me about kube-ovn
 - 📫 How to reach me: jmdxjsjgcxy@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: dive info sdn
 -->

 ## :computer: Technologies I Love